Catevika/catevika/README.md

 - 👀 open for being hired at a Frontend Web Dev position or

-### My goals for 2023-2024
+### My goals for 2024-2025

-- 🚀 starting my new life as a Frontend Web Dev freelancer
+- 🚀 starting my new life as a Frontend Web Dev
 - 💎 keep learning and learnig and learning

 ### Apart coding, I 💖